Data Risk Management: Framework, Assessment & Strategies

 Certificate transparency logs record every SSL certificate issued.
 Services like crt.sh or enterprise monitoring platforms can alert when certificates are issued for domains matching your brand patterns.

 Attackers need valid certificates to run convincing phishing pages.
-Certificate issuance often precedes active phishing by hours or days, providing a detection window.
+Certificate issuance often precedes active phishing by hours or days.
+That gives you a detection window.

 Step 4: Establish takedown procedures

 Detection without response achieves nothing.
-Before threats appear, establish relationships with registrars, hosting providers, and takedown services.
+Before threats appear, establish relationships with registrars and hosting providers.
 Document the process for submitting abuse reports and escalating when initial requests are ignored.

 Many phishing sites use bulletproof hosting designed to ignore takedown requests.
-Understanding which providers cooperate and which don’t helps prioritize response efforts.
+Knowing which providers cooperate helps you prioritize response efforts.

 Step 5: Monitor dark web for phishing-related activity